KittyCatOfMagic27/KVM8BIT/README.md

 Some tips!
 ALWAYS put the \_\_MAIN\_\_ label at the end of a program, as the compiler is only a single pass (nothing can be used before it is defined).

 ## .K Syntax ##
-.K is very much similar to a much more explicit C99 with limited functionality. .K is nowhere near finalized yet, so the desired syntax is currently outlined in 'ExamplesK/syntax.k'.
+.K is very much similar to a much more explicit C99 with limited functionality. .K is nowhere near finalized yet, so most implemented functions are displayed in 'main.k' is currently outlined in 'ExamplesK/syntax.k'.